Michael M. Gottesman

-Michael M. Gottesman (born October 7, 1946, in Jersey City, New Jersey) is an American biochemist and physician-scientist.
+Michael Marc Gottesman (born October 7, 1946, in Jersey City, New Jersey) is an American biochemist and physician-scientist.
 He was the deputy director (Intramural) of the National Institutes of Health (NIH) in the United States and also Chief of the Laboratory of Cell Biology at the National Cancer Institute (NCI) within the NIH.

 Early life and education

 He graduated summa cum laude in biochemical sciences in 1966 from Harvard College, and received his M.D. magna cum laude from Harvard Medical School in 1970.

 Gottesman completed his internship and residency at the Peter Bent Brigham Hospital in Boston, Massachusetts.

 Career

 Gottesman was an assistant professor at Harvard for one year before taking a permanent position at the NIH in 1976.

 He served as deputy director of the NIH Intramural Research Program from 1994-2022.
 On August 1, 2022, Gottesman was succeeded as director of the NIH Intramural Research Program by pediatric neurologist Nina F. Schor.
 As of 2023, he serves as the deputy director of intramural research and is chief of the Laboratory of Cell Biology.

 He is a senior investigator at the Laboratory of Cell Biology with the National Institutes of Health.